AbbieNgXinYi/Gamenian/README.md

 #### Arduino mouse and keyboard controls

-1) In your Arduino Leonardo, start by downloading the **mouse and keyboard library**
+1) In your Arduino Leonardo, start by searching and downloading the **mouse and keyboard library**

 2) To start off the code, we sourced for codes from the Arduino website as well as other webpages too.
    We then edited the code depending on what we have connected to our Arduino.